PeterCamilleri/vls/README.md

-# Vls
+# VersionLS

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/vls`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+TODO: describe your gem

 ## Installation

-Add this line to your application's Gemfile:
+The vls gem is normally used as a stand-alone utility.
+However, its functionality may be added to any Ruby application.
+To do so you can add this line to your application's Gemfile:

 ```ruby
 gem 'vls'